 We already used this data internally to assist our customers in reducing their bandwidth utilization by up to 80%, saving them considerable costs, making their sites perform significantly faster, and greatly improving their visitors’ browsing experience.

 We would appreciate any feedback or suggestions you have regarding our new reports & insights.
-Is there any additional image-related data you'll want us to depict?
+Is there any additional image analytics you’ll want us to depict?